adidahiya/raga/packages/music-library-tools-cli/README.md

 ## Getting started

+### Node.js CLI

-Before you run the scripts, you'll need to make sure you have Node.js installed:
+To run the Node.js CLI, you'll need to make sure you have the Node.js runtime installed:

 -   Install [nvm](https://github.com/nvm-sh/nvm)
 -   In a terminal, run `nvm install 18 && nvm use 18`